Taro-Imahiro/abmptools_extensions/README.md

 ABINIT-MP解析支援ツールの入力支援等

 ## 1. lipid_frag_counter.py -- Python Script for Processing Log Files
-This Python script reads files in the format abmp-frag*.log, extracts fragment information from these files, and uses that information to generate a run.sh shell script.
+This Python script reads files in the format abmp-frag*.log, which are output during fragment creation, extracts fragment information from these files, and uses that information to generate a abmp_lipid_protein.sh.

 ### 1-1.
 How this Script Works
 The script finds all abmp-frag*.log files in the log_dat directory.